-With your purchase, download your personalized copy of College Football Atlas on up to three devices**.
+With your purchase, download your personal copy of College Football Atlas on up to three devices*.

 No weird, unintuitive acronyms for the numbers here, like you might see on other analytics sites.
 Want to know how a quarterback’s accuracy helped or hurt his team?
 You’ll find that under “Accuracy”.
 How good was a running back in the open field?
 That’s listed under (you guessed it) “Open Field”.

 Defense and Special Teams aren’t forgotten, either.
 How often did passes targeting a certain defender fall incomplete?
 That percentage is called “Incomplete (%)”.
 You get the idea.
 There are numbers for all kinds of plays and scenarios, and they don’t require dictionaries to figure out.

 On the Fence?